hkeeler/rpg-characters/pathfinder/1e/ravenloft/vern.md

 - +1 bonus on Will saves against fear.
 - This bonus increases by +1 for every four levels beyond 2nd.

+### Armor Training

+- Reduces the armor check penalty by 1 (to a minimum of 0)
+- Increases the max Dex bonus allowed by his armor by 1.
+- Every four levels thereafter (7th, 11th, and 15th), these bonuses increase by +1 each time, to a maximum –4 reduction of the armor check penalty and a +4 increase of the maximum Dexterity bonus allowed.
+- Move at normal speed in medium armor.
+At 7th level, move at normal speed in heavy armor.

 ## Items